 \section{A Probabilistic Model}

-The assumption that every sybil has a bounded lifespan is too strong.
-A more relaxed assumption is to assume that every sybil has a probability $p$ to get exposed at every cycle.
-Also, the assumption on the immortality of genuine identities is unrealistic, so in this section the model assumes that every genuine identity ceases to exist with probability $q$ at every cycle.
-These probabilities affect the simulation and not the protocol.
-For the protocol, the death of a genuine identity and the exposure of sybils is an external event.
-The model is therefore the same as the model in section \ref{section: spawning sybil}.
+The last step of the analysis of the minting protocol is the most realistic among the three.
+First, The assumption that every sybil has a bounded lifespan is too strong.
+A more relaxed assumption is to assume that every sybil has a probability $p$ to get exposed at every round.
+Second, the assumption on the immortality of genuine identities is unrealistic, so the probabilistic model assumes that every genuine identity ceases to exist with probability $q$ at every round.
+We chose the Bernoulli distribution for simplicity.
+The Gompertz distribution~\cite{wiki:gompertz} better models mortality, but since we don't know what means will the community use to expose sybils, and since we only wish to assess the influence of the ratio between the lifespan of sybils and people on the recovery rate of sybil-minted money, we believe that the simpler model will suffice.
+These probabilities affect the simulation and not the protocol; as, for the protocol, the death of a genuine identity and the exposure of sybils is an external event.